All you need to know about your child's entitlement, eligibility and the application process.

 Children will normally attend an ELC establishment closest to their home but you can apply to any establishment, in accordance with the admissions policy, should you wish to do so.

-Applications should be returned to your first choice of ELC provider by Friday, 11 February 2022.
+You should return your application by email, post or hand it in to your first choice of ELC provider by Friday, 10 March 2023.